MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-message-formats.md

 As in normal JSON, the response object properties may appear in a different order than in the request object.

-See [Operation context](gridwich-architecture.md#operation-context) for more information about operation context.
+For more information about operation context, see [Operation context](gridwich-architecture.md#operation-context).

 ## Event Grid messages